tfabris/BlueGigaEmpeg/README.txt

 the BlueGigaEmpeg module and also carries I2S audio data.

 Power the empeg using 12 volts DC through its car docking sled.
-During bench testing in the house, you can use the 12v AC adapter power supply that comes with the empeg.
+During bench testing in the house, you can connect the empeg's 12v AC adapter power supply to the empeg.
 The BlueGigaEmpeg module will get its power from the empeg's tuner module connector, and it should work equally well with either sled power or AC adapter power.

-Debugging console to Arduino - Only used for uploading the latest Arduino code to the BlueGigaEmpeg module, or for monitoring the serial output and/or debugging the connection.
+Arduino USB connector on BlueGigaEmpeg module - Normally disconnected.
+Only used for uploading the latest Arduino code to the BlueGigaEmpeg module, or for monitoring the serial output and/or debugging the connection.
 Use a standard USB cable connected from a computer to the Arduino USB port if you need to do this.

 Notes: